About Me

 I love how your website is organized….. it’s so fun to look at a particular category and find so many different patterns!

 What I’m looking for is a toilet paper cover or cozy.
 I knit, but I don’t know how to crochet.
 I want something more tailored (not cute or ruffly).
 I did see the sushi pattern, but I’m looking for something else….
-I’m not ready for sushi in the bathroom yet!
+I’m not ready for sushi in the bathroom yet! š Do you have any suggestions?

 Thanks the great website, and I hope you can help me!